-The Western bloc is relentlessly increasing financial pressure on president Putin with a view to deflate all ambitiously aggressive plans they accuse Russia is bent upon following that aim to ultimately become the hegemon in the region as it previously was.
+The Western bloc is relentlessly increasing Putin facing financial pressures with a view to deflate all ambitiously aggressive plans they accuse Russia is bent upon following that aim to ultimately become the hegemon in the region as it previously was.
 Putin is considered as an oligarch badly stuck in the past who wants to restore the past glory of the former Soviet Union and would not stop at anything until achieving his goal.
 Many analysts point out that Putin and his cohorts in the Kremlin is the last vestige of the Soviet power and control that will not budge from rewinding the historical clock and reinstituting the towering dominance in the areas once part of the mighty communist empire.
-This sentiment is not new in historical annals and Putin is the latest addition to such hubristic assertion of a past full of dominance and glory who wants to snatch it from the jaws of past.
+This sentiment is not new in historical annals and Putin facing financial pressures is the latest addition to such hubristic assertion of a past full of dominance and glory who wants to snatch it from the jaws of past.

 The result is that the Western countries have slapped an ever-expanding and hard-hitting raft of sanctions against Russia with the aim of crippling the costly war apparatus and forcing a ceasefire.
 The European Union, in coordination with allies, has targeted everything from luxury goods and aircraft components to semiconductors and state-owned media.
 In a shocking move, the West went directly after Russia’s Central Bank, cutting off lending and blocking the access to nearly half of its $640 billion in foreign reserves.
 The ruble went into freefall, inflation shot up and the stock market was abruptly closed with no reopening in sight.
 It was not all as a swarm of Western companies, such as Apple, Netflix, Ikea, H&M and even McDonalds, the first American fast-food restaurant to ever set shop in the Soviet Union, have fled the country under intense pressure from concerned investors and outraged consumers.
 Financial experts warn that the economic forecast for Russia will fall from a projected 3% growth to a 15% contraction in 2022 with a default on sovereign debt is seen as a matter of time.